Property Economics 101: How Supply & Demand Shape UK Property Prices

 When demand increases (shift of the demand curve to the right) and supply does not move much, the new intersection is at a higher price.
 When demand weakens, prices tend to stabilise or soften, and transaction volumes can fall.

 This diagram shows what happens when housing demand rises in a market where supply cannot expand quickly.
 The steep supply curve S reflects the UK’s inelastic housing supply — planning constraints, limited land and long build times mean the number of homes barely increases even when demand grows.
-When the demand curve shifts from D₁ to D₂, the result is a sharp rise in prices (from P₁ to P₂) but only a small increase in the number of homes sold (from Q₁ to Q₂).
-In other words, when supply is tight, even modest increases in demand push prices up significantly — a core feature of the UK housing market.

 Why UK Property Prices Tend to Rise Over Decades